BluRosie/hg-engine/CONFIG.md

 # Configuration Options

 ### ``armips\include\config.s`` and ``include\config.h``
- ``START_ADDRESS`` is the start address for all the armips assembly (primarily tables) that need to be inserted into the synthetic overlay.
+ ``START_ADDRESS`` is the start address in both of these files for all the armips assembly (primarily tables) that need to be inserted into the synthetic overlay.
 Currently reserve a bit over 0x3000 bytes for it.

- ``FAIRY_TYPE_IMPLEMENTED`` should be set to 1 in both of these files before compiling the first time to catch all the fairy type instances.
+ ``FAIRY_TYPE_IMPLEMENTED`` should be set to 1 in both of these files in order to implement the fairy type.

  ``ALLOW_SAVE_CHANGES`` is by default defined in these files to allow for save expansion for expanded dex Pokémon and Kyurem's forme change method that stores Reshiram/Zekrom in the save.
 If you want to maintain PKHeX compatibility, all you have to do is comment out the line ``ALLOW_SAVE_CHANGES`` in both of these files.
 Commenting this line out disables Kyurem's forme change and the registering of new Pokémon in the dex (although the new mons are still implemented).